rhel-labs/learn-katacoda/pcp-flamegraphs/step2.md

-# Using PCP for system metrics
+# Using  for system metrics

 >**NOTE:** In this step we will be using the *pcp* terminal to run PCP commands.